yingkitw/pygame-for-kid/README.md

-# isaac-project
+# pygame for kid

-it is a repository that I learn python/pygame on game programming and teach my 7 years old son on his first attempt on programming.
+it is a repository that I learn python/pygame on game programming and teach Isaac, my 7 years old son on his first attempt on programming.

 pygame is impressively easy to pickup, that I successfully create minesweeper and tetris in hours.